kabiiQ/FBK/README.md

 # Features
 FBK is a general-purpose bot with a focus on **utility commands** and **service integration**.

-We try to cover a wide range of functionality with the bot, so not all features will be described here.
+FBK covers a pretty wide range of functionality, so not all features are necessarily featured here.

-A raw [**command list**](https://github.com/kabiiQ/FBK/wiki/Command-List) is available for other features.
+A raw [**command list**](https://github.com/kabiiQ/FBK/wiki/Command-List) is available for all features.

 **Primary Features Include:**